Pay with HSA/FSA to save up to 30% 🌟

 Of course, sometimes only a pint of Guinness will do.
 Luckily, beer isn’t completely lacking in health benefits.
 In addition to B vitamins in the brewer’s yeast used to ferment beer, stouts have antioxidants that boast similar health benefits to red wine.

-While nobody wants to hear it, the healthiest way to celebrate is to not drink alcohol.
+Though it’s not often the most popular choice, the healthiest way to celebrate is by choosing alcohol-free options.
 We avoid it on the Clean Program, along with sugar and coffee to give the liver a break while it’s busy eliminating toxins from the body.
 Off the cleanse, however, we don’t have it cut it out completely.
 It’s entirely possible to enjoy a festive cocktail or two while maintaining a healthy lifestyle.

 However, if you find it more beneficial to eliminate alcohol from your diet completely, but still want to remain social, you have options!
 Gone are the days of sipping on soda for the rest of the night.
 Mocktails are non-alcoholic beverages that can include the same complex flavors as their alcoholic counterparts.